-This technique was developed by Dr. Andrew Weil as a variation of pranayama, an ancient yogic technique that helps people relax as it replenishes oxygen in the body.
+Dr. Andrew Weil developed this technique as a variation of pranayama, an ancient yoga technique that helps people relax as it replenishes oxygen in the body.

-These steps will help you perform the original Bhramari pranayama breathing exercise:
+These steps can help you perform the original Bhramari pranayama breathing exercise:

 - Close your eyes and breathe deeply in and out.